Skip to content

 What is not tested, however, is the local knowledge of the prospective mountain rescuers: most missions are carried out at night and in bad weather, otherwise the air rescue service usually takes over.
 As a prospective mountain rescuer, you should know the names of the fields in your area of operation, and the names of all the peaks anyway.
 In mountain regions, it is well known that every gully, no matter how small, every large rock and every chamber in the terrain has a long-established name.

 Within a maximum of four further years, the successfully qualified candidate must complete a one-week winter course at the Tyrol Mountain Rescue Training Center in Jamtal (Silvretta), as well as a nine-day combined rock/ice/first aid course with examinations at the end of the course.
 The main focus of the basic courses is not on basic mountaineering and rope techniques and rescuing companions, as taught by the Alpine Club, for example - these are regarded as prerequisites.
-The focus is on planned mountain rescue, which is very different from companion rescue in many respects and builds on this.
+The focus is on planned mountain rescue, which is very different from companion rescue in many aspects and builds on this.

 Whoever then becomes a "fully-fledged" mountain rescue member can also take on roles such as local station manager, equipment manager or secretary.
 You can also develop your skills in specific, three-day voluntary training courses (ice climbing course, alpine medicine, tactics, Dyneema, avalanche rescue, lift evacuation) at the Jamtal training center.
 There are also training courses for canyoning rescuers and avalanche dog handlers.
 According to the statutes, regular training courses within the local offices are also mandatory for every member.